clokep/relapse/docs/development/experimental_features.md

   gracefully if they do not).
 * Unstable features do not become de-facto standards and can be removed aggressively (since only those who have opted-in will be affected).
-* Ease finding the implementation of unstable features in Synapse (for future removal or stabilization).
+* Ease finding the implementation of unstable features in Relapse (for future removal or stabilization).
 * Ease testing a feature (or removal of feature) due to enabling/disabling without code changes.
 It also becomes possible to ask for wider testing, if desired.

-Experimental configuration flags should be disabled by default (requiring Synapse administrators to explicitly opt-in), although there are situations where it makes sense (from a product point-of-view) to enable features by default.
+Experimental configuration flags should be disabled by default (requiring Relapse administrators to explicitly opt-in), although there are situations where it makes sense (from a product point-of-view) to enable features by default.
 This is expected and not an issue.